opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Viewing-and-Updating-Job-Frequencies.md

 consideration the Absolute or Relative setting).

 :::note
-If the time arrives and the job has not yet started, it will be set to a status of [Late to Start]{.skd-job-statuses}.
-The time at which the job will be set to a status of [Late to Start]{.skd-job-statuses} is calculated by adding the **Schedule Start Time + Job Start Offset + Late to Start**.
+If the time arrives and the job has not yet started, it will be set to a status of Late to Start.
+The time at which the job will be set to a status of Late to Start is calculated by adding the **Schedule Start Time + Job Start Offset + Late to Start**.
 The default value of 00:00 disables this feature.
 :::

 Enter the positive number of hours and minutes to offset the